Quantum state spectrum and field theory of D$0$-brane: Incorporating the internal spinor frame to the Lagrangian and hidden SU(8) symmetry of quantum D -brane

-Furthermore, as can be deduced from Appendix \ref{SU8-SO7}, in same cases, including our description of quantum state spectrum of D$0$-brane, we can transform $w_q^A$ and $\bar{w}_{qA}$ by fundamental and anti-fundamental representations of SU(8) group.
-After that we can maintain (up to rotation from SO(7) subgroup of SU(8)) all the relations \eqref{UIgI=}--\eqref{wgIw=UcU} defining SO(7) vector frame, but with SU(8) transformed symmetric unitary matrix ${\cal U}$.
-Certainly, then also SO(7) sigma matrices in these relations are subject to transformations from SU(8)/SO(7) on their 'spinor' indices, but such transformations preserve their algebra including \eqref{sts+sts=I} and \eqref{ts=-UsbU} so that its use is completely legitimate.
-This is a manifestation of hidden $SU(8)$ symmetry of quantum state spectrum of D$0$-brane \footnote{As we have already stated above and will show in an accompanying paper \cite{in-preparation}, such a hidden SU(8) symmetry is also present in type IIA supergravity and its 11D prototype.}
+Furthermore, as can be deduced from Appendix~\ref{SU8-SO7}, in same cases, including our description of the quantum state spectrum of the D$0$-brane, we can transform $w_q^A$ and $\bar{w}_{qA}$ by fundamental and anti-fundamental representations of the $\text{SU}(8)$ group.
+After that we can maintain (up to rotation from $\text{SO}(7)$ subgroup of $\text{SU}(8)$) all the relations \eqref{UIgI=}-\eqref{wgIw=UcU} defining the $\text{SO}(7)$ vector frame, but with the $\text{SU}(8)$ transformed symmetric unitary matrix ${\cal U}$.
+Certainly, then also $\text{SO}(7)$ sigma matrices in these relations are subject to transformations from $\text{SU}(8)/\text{SO}(7)$ on their ``spinor'' indices, but such transformations preserve their algebra including \eqref{sts+sts=I} and \eqref{ts=-UsbU} so that their use is completely legitimate.
+This is a manifestation of the hidden $\text{SU}(8)$ symmetry of the quantum state spectrum of the D$0$-brane\footnote{As we have already stated above and will show in an accompanying paper \cite{in-preparation}, such a hidden $\text{SU}(8)$ symmetry is also present in type IIA supergravity and its 11D prototype.}.